-- Legal due diligence may not make apparent all unauthorised building works, which may render the title not being good and marketable. - It is also important to pay attention to unregistrable interests such as tenancies, uncrystallised floating charges and other interests arising from resulting or constructive trusts that may not be found from the land search records obtained from the Land Registry, which might not have been disclosed by the vendor. - Statutory Outline Zoning Plans set out the designated uses of land.
-Some uses need permission of the Town Planning Board before building works can commence. - Building works must not commence without approval for the building plan and consent for the commencement of building works being obtained from the Building Authority. - A new building must not be occupied (except by no more than two caretakers) unless an occupation permit or temporary occupation permit has been issued by the Building Authority and the developer for the new building shall obtain a certificate of compliance or consent to assign from the Lands Department before the property can be validly assigned to the purchaser.
+- Legal due diligence may not make apparent all unauthorized building works, which may render the title not being good and marketable. - It is also important to pay attention to unregistrable interests such as tenancies, uncrystallized floating charges and other interests arising from resulting or constructive trusts that may not be found from the land search records obtained from the Land Registry, which might not have been disclosed by the vendor. - Statutory Outline Zoning Plans set out the designated uses of land.
+Some uses need permission from the Town Planning Board before building works can commence. - Building works (other than the minor works subject to the simplified requirements under the Minor Works Control System of the Buildings Department) must not be commenced without approval of the building plan and consent for the commencement of building works being obtained from the Building Authority, especially where the building works involve structural alteration of the property. - A new building must not be occupied (except by no more than two caretakers) unless an occupation permit or temporary occupation permit has been issued by the Building Authority and the developer for the new building shall obtain a certificate of compliance or consent to assign from the Lands Department before the property can be validly assigned to the purchaser.

-1.3 Sale and purchase contract
+Sale and purchase contract